TomfromBerlin/bashrc/README.md

 First issue of my bashrc with its associates files.
 It produces a simple but nice output and is suitable for the average user.
 If you want more functionallity while using e.g. github then you should look for other repos like [Voku/dotfiles](https://github.com/voku/dotfiles).

 ## Instruction
-1. **Backup your current ~/.bashrc** (e.g. with the comman `mv -iv .bashrc bashrc.old`.
-If there is already an alias for mv use that alias.
-It's probably defined in your current .bashrc-file)
+1. **Backup your current ~/.bashrc** (e.g. with the command `mv -iv .bashrc bashrc.old` or `cp -i .bashrc bashrc.old`.
+If there is already set an alias for `mv` or `cp` use that alias.
+In case of it's probably defined in your current .bashrc file and therefor you don't need to use the switches.
+The `-i` switch makes the command ask you, if you want to overwrite existing files, when they already exists.
+The `v` stands for *verbose* and it will show you what the command does.
-2. Then download the repo as zip-file and extract it in your home folder.
+2. Download the repo as zip-file and extract it in your home folder.
+Overwrite existing files (**Do not forget to backup your current files.** Just saying!)
 3. Start an interactive shell (means: open a terminal).
 It will look like this:

 ![terminal.jpg](terminal_logo.jpg)